theninthsky/client-side-rendering/README.md

 # CSR vs. SSR

-An in-depth comparison of all rendering methods can be found here: https://client-side-rendering.pages.dev/comparison
+As mentioned above, an in-depth comparison of all rendering methods can be found here: https://client-side-rendering.pages.dev/comparison

 ## Why Not SSG?